The hillside town of Lindos, Rhodes | Hello Victoria

 The hillside town of Lindos

-Last post about Greece, I promise!
+The last post about Greece, I promise!

 On our final day in Rhodes, we managed to book a day trip out to visit the town of Lindos by boat.
 We had tried to arrange the same excursion earlier that week, but it had been booked solid by the time we made up our minds to go.

 Luckily for us, since our flight left late on our last day, we were able to pack first thing, check our bags, and spend the day in Lindos before our flight back to London.
-Seeing as how we would have had to check out early that day anyways, it worked out quite perfectly!
+Seeing as how we would have had to check out early that day anyway, it worked out quite perfectly!

 I wish our boat looked like that…

-Now, I will say, the whole ‘boat trip’ part wasn’t exactly how I imagined it would be.
+Now, I will say, that the whole ‘boat trip’ part wasn’t exactly how I imagined it would be.
 For some reason, when we booked it through our Thompson Cook hotel representative, I was imagining a small boat with like 15-20 people.
 No, no, no, it was a ferry of a boat with like 100 people, or more!

 Not only that, but our bus group got there almost last, which meant that all of the seats out in the sun or on the deck, were taken.
-We ended up by a window below deck.
+We ended up by a window below the deck.
 Now, this suited Richard just fine, as he burns easily and wouldn’t have wanted to be out in the sun, but if I’m honest, I spent the first 30 minutes to an hour feeling kind of ripped off…

 See, I had imagined the boat trip there to be one where I laid on the deck and got a tan, enjoying the warmth of the sun… not stuck inside.
-But, then that 30+ minutes turned into hours (who knew it took so long to get to Lindos?!) and before long people were dying to take our seats out of the blistering sun!
+But, then that 30+ minutes turned into hours (who knew it took so long to get to Lindos?!), and before long people were dying to take our seats out of the blistering sun!
 Turns out being last meant we actually got the good seats (for those who dislike hours in the sun) (Me = cat laying in the sun rays through the window).